comp500/cs-docs-mkdocs/docs/wikibook.md

 ### Q25 - Search/display the current directory for available games (to make the beginning less confusing for first time user).

-Whilst being relatively easy on paper, in practise it does need you to know how to use the File class built into Java, along with knowing how to access the current working directory.
+Whilst being relatively easy on paper, in reality it does need you to know how to use the File class built into Java, along with knowing how to access the current working directory.
 In the exam they might tell you a specific directory to put the save games into when doing this task.
 Would be a middle question in my opinion.

 ???
 Example Solution